RAF Coastal Command during World War II: Versus commerce raiders

 While the British proclaimed the Battle of the Atlantic open on 6 March 1941, attempts by the German Kriegsmarine to disrupt British trade routes had begun before the start of the war.
 The Graf Spee had slipped into the Atlantic in August 1939, and had caused significant damage in the south Atlantic, before being eliminated as a threat in Montevideo harbour, in the aftermath of the Battle of the River Plate.
 Other operations were mounted by Admiral Scheer and Admiral Hipper into British waters in 1940 with various success.
 Although Coastal Command was tasked with shadowing German surface fleets, Coastal Command had not contributed to any effective engagements fought with German commerce raiders until 1941.

 From 8 to 10 October 1939, Gneisenau and Scharnhorst had been spotted by Coastal Command in the North Sea.
 However, they were incapable of inflicting damage to the ships.
 When Bomber Command arrived they could not locate the vessels as they had not been trained to locate enemy vessels at sea, or attack moving targets.
 Coastal Command also failed to detect the break-out of Scharnhorst and Gneisenau during Operation Berlin in 1941.
 The German warships succeeded in sinking 22 merchant ships, although all were sailing independently.
 However, after their return to port, on 6 April, and being located by a reconnaissance Spitfire, Coastal Command's No. 22 Squadron, from St. Eval in Cornwall launched a strike by six Beauforts.
 Only one, piloted by Flying Officer Kenneth Campbell succeeded in making a torpedo-run.
 With 250 anti-aircraft guns, flak ships and Gneisenau's own guns, Campbell and his crew were shot down and killed, but not before the torpedo struck the ship on the stern below the waterline, putting it out of action for months.
-Campbell was awarded the Victoria Cross.
+Campbell was posthumously awarded the Victoria Cross.
 The other members of his crew were Sergeants J.P Scott, W. Mullis, R.W Hillman.